onehungrymind/angular-ngrx-quickstart/README.md

 > Note: the above terminal commands are for Mac.
 Remember to substitute the appropriate commands for your OS.

+## Generating Custom Elements
+Angular has the ability to turn a component into a standalone custom element and embed that in an HTML document.

+Simply run `npm run build:elements` to generate a standalone element.

+This will run an `ng build`, concatenate the resulting scripts into one file, and copy that file to the `site` directory.

+Once that script is finished, simply serve the `site` directory.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class`.